jleighton/jamesleighton.github.io/_posts/2018-12-27-what-ive-been-playing-level04.md

 - Diablo 3
 - Pinball FX3
-- Farming Simutator Nintendo Switch Edition
+- Farming Simulator Nintendo Switch Edition
-- Pokemon Lets Go : Pikachu
+- Pokemon Lets Go: Pikachu

 I bought a *Diablo 3* because a colleague at work bought a Switch and got it as well.
 We travelled for work and got the season finished.
 I haven’t been back since,but had a lot of fun playing through the main story and the seasonal milestones.
 I’ll probably go back for the next season.
 Playtime: 15 hours